MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/make-azd-compatible.md

 ## Configure a DevOps pipeline

-The **Starter - Bicep** template includes both sampels for Azure DevOps and GitHub Actions.
+The **Starter - Bicep** template includes both samples for Azure DevOps and GitHub Actions.

 For GitHub Actions, you can remove the .azdo directory: